Sandi Sissel: Biography

 She started college in 1967.
 She pursued her interests and desire to become a reporter by studying journalism and television.
 While she still wanted to pursue journalism, she did contribute to a few small films during her time in college.
 After completing this degree, she moved to Wisconsin where she pursued a graduate degree and filmed for the University of Wisconsin.
 After this she moved to New York City, where she soon got a job with both NBC and later ABC.
 During this time, she contributed as cinematographer for "The Wobblies" and assisted in camera or electrical work for Best Boy, Paul Jacobs and the Nuclear Gang, Free Voice of Labor: The Jewish Anarchists, Fame, No Nukes and "Rush".
 After working for ABC for a few years, she eventually decided to pursue a career that focused primarily on cinematography for documentaries and feature films in Los Angeles.
 In her pursuit of this career she has gained a great deal of respect from her colleagues as a female working behind the camera.
 She taught "Advanced Cinematography Techniques" and "Advanced Cinematography Practicum" at Tisch School of the Arts. from 2001 until 2015.
 Sissel adopted Raju Barnad (now known as Bernard Chamblis Sissel), one of the real-life street children who was cast in Salaam Bombay!
 In 2005 she married Kelly Drummond Cawthon with whom she has two children Joshua Cawthon and Jack Thomas Cawthon.

 Cinematography

 Sandi is best known for her work as a cinematographer.
-She has a very impressive filmography that includes many well known, important documentaries.
 Her interest in being behind the camera may have originated from her father's career as a photographer during her childhood.